EPFL-ENAC/unhcr-geneva-tech-hub-app/README.md

 #### information about 127.0.0.11 as the static docker dns ip
 From: https://hwchiu.medium.com/fun-dns-facts-learned-from-the-kind-environment-241e0ea8c6d4
-Readers familiar with Docker Compose are likely aware that for convenient communication between containers, container names can be used directly as DNS targets.
-This design eliminates the need for containers to worry about IP changes.
-Docker, in fact, embeds a DNS server within its system to handle this issue, with the DNS server’s fixed IP being 127.0.0.11.

-The responsibilities of this DNS server can be categorized as follows:

-If the DNS request is for a container name, the IP of the container is returned.
-Otherwise, based on the host configuration, the DNS request is forwarded to an upstream DNS server.
-In the example depicted below, two containers, named “hwchiu” and “hwchiu2,” are running.
-Using nslookup, one can easily resolve the corresponding IP addresses.
-It’s also observable that the /etc/hosts file within these containers dynamically point to 127.0.0.11.
-This implies that all DNS requests within the containers are redirected to the built-in Docker DNS server.

 #### Create .env file to hold your Secrets